JoseAponte-IT/Azure-Creating-Resources-on-the-Cloud-/README.md

 - Fill out these details:<br>
 -Virtual Machine Name<br>
 -Region [!!IMPORTANT!!
 Make sure that the region used to create the resource group is the same as the region as the VM you are creating, might run into issues otherwise] <br>
--Image [we are going to make a Windows 10 vm so make sure to select the Windows 10 pro option for image]<br>
+-Image [we are going to make a Windows 10 VM so make sure to select the Windows 10 pro option for image]<br>

 ![image](https://github.com/user-attachments/assets/6d08279c-cba8-4fa2-94d2-1f180a82f7e9)